 PTFE Sheet, Rod, Film & Tube

-PTFE was originally developed for use in aerospace applications but soon found a home in countless industrial applications.
+Polytetrafluoroethylene (PTFE) was originally developed for use in aerospace applications but soon found a home in countless industrial applications.
 PTFE‘s unique characteristics include: chemical inertness (very few chemicals can attack it), extremely low coefficient of friction (nothing can stick to the material with any strength), high heat resistance (capable of service temperatures of 500° F) and extremely useful in cold temperature environments.
 The fluoroplastics industry began in 1938.
 DuPont Company discovered the fluorocarbon poly-tetra-fluoro-ethylene (PTFE).
 DuPont called it Teflon.
 Over the past 60 years, the industry has commercialized seven additional fluoroplastics: FEP, PVDF, PFA, ETFE, PCTFE, ECTFE and PVF.
-We have PTFE available in sheet, rod, film, and tube for all applications.
+We have Polytetrafluoroethylene (PTFE) &Teflon sheet, rod, film, and tube available for all applications.

 PVF (polyvinyl fluoride) has outstanding resistance to weathering and good resistance to abrasion and staining.
 It is used as a surfacing film for industrial, architectural and decorative building materials.